retypeapp/retype/README.md

 View the [source](https://github.com/retypeapp/retype/blob/main/README.md) used to generate this very page.

-A new Retype powered website can be up and running within seconds once Retype is installed, which itself takes but only a few seconds. :+1:
+A new Retype powered website can be up and running within seconds once Retype is installed, which itself takes only a few seconds. :+1:

 :::success COMING SOON